 Write down some bullet points of that story and deliver it to a test audience.
-This can be your own lady or some of your other friends.
+This can be your own partner or some of your other friends.
 What you are looking to observe is their immediate response as you deliver each sentence.
-Take note of the key lines that they clearly enjoyed.
-Do the same for the ones that fall flat.
+Take note of the keylines that they clearly enjoyed.
+Do the same for the ones that fall flat, and considering cutting them.

 At the end of it, as for feedback.
 To ensure that they do not spare you in their critique, you want to ask the following:

 - What did they enjoy the most about the story?

 - What did they not like about the story?

 - What did they like about your delivery?
 Was it too long and did you ramble?

 - What could be improved about the delivery?